chainguard-dev/edu/content/open-source/apko/getting-started-with-apko.md

 The only thing left to do now is run apko to build this image.
 The following build command will:

 - set up a volume share in the current directory, synchronizing its contents with apko's image workdir; this way, the generated artifacts will be available on your host system.
-- execute the `cgr.dev/chainguard/apko` image with the `build` command, tagging the image as `wolfi-base:test` and saving the build as `wolfi-test.rar`.
+- execute the `cgr.dev/chainguard/apko` image with the `build` command, tagging the image as `wolfi-base:test-amd64` and saving the build as `wolfi-test.tar`.

 ```shell
 docker run --rm -v ${PWD}:/work -w /work cgr.dev/chainguard/apko build wolfi-base.yaml wolfi-base:test wolfi-test.tar